Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 ## Temporal Mean: `reduce_dimension`

 As we don't want to download the raw collection of satellite data, we need to reduce that data somehow.
 That means, we want to get rid of one dimension.
-Let's say we calculate a `mean` over all timesteps, and then drop the temporal dimension (as it's empty then anyway).
+Let's say we calculate a `mean` over all timesteps, and then drop the temporal dimension (as it's empty then anyway, see explanation in the [datacube guide](../datacubes.md#reduce)).
 This can be done via `reduce_dimension()`.
 The function requires a reducer, in our case a `mean` process, and the dimension over which to reduce, given as a string (`"t"`).

 :::tip Child Processes
 Here, we need to define a child process: A function that is called by (or passed to) another function, and then works on a subset of the datacube (somewhat similar to the concept of callbacks in Javascript).
 In this case: We want `reduce_dimension` to use the `mean` function to average all timesteps of each pixel.
 Not any function can be used like this, it must be defined by openEO, of course.